From Idea to Impact: My Proven Framework for Selling Your Tech Vision

 • Solution: Your unique value proposition.

-• Why Now: The market trends that make your idea timely.
+• Why Now: The market trend that makes your idea timely.

-• Business Model: How you make money (e.g., subscription, transaction fees).
-[6]
+• Business Model: How you will make money.

-• Team: Who is on your team and why they are the right people to execute this idea.
+• Team: Why you are the right people to win.

-• The Ask: How much money you are raising and what you will use it for.
+• The Ask: How much you're raising and how you'll use it.

 Protecting Your Intellectual Capital